top of page

 14. How do Ayurvedic Treatments look like?

-Mostly clients will be redirected to their original state of doshic cosntruct by applying dietary changes, lifestyle changes, exercise programs, breathing techniques, herbal & spice formulations and supplements if needed.
+Mostly, clients will be redirected to their original state of doshic construct by applying dietary changes, lifestyle changes, exercise programs, breathing techniques, herbal & spice formulations, and supplements if needed.

 15. Is Ayurveda safe for Children?